Bisecting masses with families of parallel hyperplanes: Necessity of conditions

 Finally duplicate each segment and translate their copy orthogonally in a direction that is neither parallel nor orthogonal to any $L_i$.
 This gives us in total $M/2$ small pairs of parallel hyperplanes.
 We distribute each measure uniformly in one of these $M$ little segments.

-For any two directions $L_i, L_j$, if we project a pair of parallel segments onto $\Pi= \operatorname{span }(L_i, L_j)$, we obtain exactly the two-dimensional example constructed by Karasev, Rold\'a-Pensado, and Sober\'on \cite{Karasev:2016cn}.
-It is impossible to bisect both projected segments using a line orthogonal to $L_1$ and a line orthogonal to $L_2$.
+For any two directions $L_i, L_j$, if we project a pair of parallel segments onto $\Pi= \operatorname{span }(L_i, L_j)$, we obtain exactly the two-dimensional example constructed by Karasev, Rold\'an-Pensado, and Sober\'on \cite{Karasev:2016cn}.
+It is impossible to bisect both projected segments using a line orthogonal to $L_i$ and a line orthogonal to $L_j$.

 Now we go back to $\rr^d$, and assume we have a valid hyperplane arrangement.
-If any pair of segment is intersected by three or more hyperplanes, since we have $M/2$ pairs of segments and $M$ hyperplanes, there mus be another pair of segments that is intersected by $1$ or less hyperplane.
+If any pair of segment is intersected by three or more hyperplanes, since we have $M/2$ pairs of segments and $M$ hyperplanes, there must be another pair of segments that is intersected at most one hyperplane.
 Using just one hyperplane it is impossible to bisect the pair, and we would be done.
 If every pair of segments is intersected by exactly two hyperplanes, by construction we can only bisect all of them if each pair is intersected by a pair of parallel hyperplanes.
 Since there is an odd number of hyperplanes orthogonal to $L_1$, at least one of them will be paired with a hyperplane with another fixed direction, so there will be a pair of parallel segments we are not bisecting.

-\textbf{Case 1.} $M$ is odd.
+\textbf{Case 2.} $M$ is odd.

 In this case, we construct $(M+1)/2$ pairs of parallel segments as before, and then remove one segment of the final pair.
 Assume that we have a valid arrangement of hyperplanes that bisects this last segment.
 If at least two hyperplanes cut this last segment, then we do not have enough hyperplanes to bisect the remaining $(M-1)/2$ pairs of tiny parallel segments.
-If exactly one hyperplane cuts the last segment, we may assume without loss of generality that is is not one of the hyperplanes orthogonal to $L_1$ (otherwise, replace the roles of $L_1$ and $L_2$ in the rest of the argument).
-Then, since we still have to use an odd number of hyperplanes orthogonal to $L_1$, the argument follows as in case $1$. \end{proof}
+If exactly one hyperplane cuts the last segment, we may assume without loss of generality that is is not one of the hyperplanes orthogonal to $L_1$ (otherwise, interchange the roles of $L_1$ and $L_2$ in the rest of the argument).
+Then, since we still have to use an odd number of hyperplanes orthogonal to $L_1$, the argument follows as in Case $1$. \end{proof}